alexey-luchinsky/rrF/README.md

 Almost all arguments are self-explainable, so we will say some words about variables specification only.

+## Variables and Histograms

-Variables to be saved can be specified using argument **-v**.
-Possible varianles can be divided into two
+Variables to be saved are specified using argument **-v**.
+The general format of the expression is

-classes:
+  -v V(nBins:min:max)

+where V is the specification of the variable (see below), while nBins, min, max are requested number of bins, minimum and maximum values of the histogram.
+If any bin-specification parameter (or even all of them, including the parentheses) is absent the suitable default value will be used.

+Possible variables can be divided into two classes:

-  * event variables
+  * event-specific variables
-  * particle variables
+  * particle-specific variables

 The variables of the first class describe the event as a whole.
-The following options are available:
+In the case the variable specification V could be one of the following:

 * prob: the probability of the event
 * nt: total number of tracks in the event.
-Note that this number has little to do with the multiplicity since the virstual particles are also counted.
-It can be used, however, to discriminated differemt channels from each other.
+Note that this number has little to do with the multiplicity since the virtual particles are also counted.
+It can be used, however, to discriminated different channels.

-The  general format of the particles-specific variables is var_part(nBins:min:max), where
+The  general format of the particles-specific variables is var_part, where

 * var is the name of the variable.
 Currently only the following variants are implemented:
   * "m" --- mass of the particles system